v4iv/theleakycauldronblog/src/pages/blog/sending-mass-mail-from-google-sheet-using-scripts.md

 };
 ```

 Save and reload the sheet, you'll see a menu called `Email`, and within it an option called `Send Mass Mail`.

 That's it just click on the option to run the script and send mass mail.
 One more, thing you'll have to approve the script to use your Gmail.

+Link To Example Sheet - [Mass Mail](https://docs.google.com/spreadsheets/d/1OeRL8bFaAYuwAQXdy_wV1WKmGap_gcQ3jFOzrbKVEuo/edit?usp=sharing)